JoeyMckenzie/joeymckenzie.tech/src/content/blog/ziggin-around-with-linked-lists.md

 much about zero cost abstractions and memory safety.

-I wanted to get down and dirty with some Zig, and what better way to that than take a trip down CS-from-college memory lane: implementing a (poor man's) linked list!
+I wanted to get down and dirty with some Zig, and what better way to than to take a trip down CS-from-college memory lane: implementing a (poor man's) linked list!
 I like to drink from the fire hose, so to speak, when learning a new language so I'll treat this blog post as a live look into my trials and tribulations of getting started with Zig.

+As always, you can find all the sample source code we'll be writing in this blog post available on [my blog](https://github.com/JoeyMckenzie/joey-mckenzie-tech/tree/main/samples/zig/ziggin-around-with-linked-lists), so feel free to reference it any time.

 ## Getting started with Zig